NYPL/firehose-avro-to-json-transformer/README.md

 ## Deployment

 This app is deployed via Travis-CI using terraform.
 Code in `qa` is pushed to AvroToJsonTransformer-qa.
-Code in `main` is pushed to AvroToJsonTransformer-production.
+Code in `production` is pushed to AvroToJsonTransformer-production.

 ## Tests